leMaik/chunky/installation.md

 1. Open Chunky Launcher v1.11 or later.
 If you don't have it yet, you can download the most recent version [here](https://chunkyupdate.lemaik.de/ChunkyLauncher.jar).

-   If the launcher doesn't open with a double click make sure you have Java 8 installed first ([get it from here](https://java.com/download/)).
+   If the launcher doesn't open with a double click make sure you have Java 8 installed first ([get it from here](https://www.java.com/en/download/manual.jsp) and use 64 bit if your OS is 64 bit).
    Otherwise start it with the following command `--launcher`, e.g. `java -jar path/to/ChunkyLauncher.jar --launcher`

    You can also use llbit's original launcher by following the steps below (v1.11) however for best compaitiblity it is recommended to updated the launcher provided above.